PADI Discover Scuba Diving

 You will need to learn some important safety rules regarding breathing and equalization while scuba diving from the PADI Instructor.
 Scuba diving and the use of scuba equipment without proper supervision or instruction can result in serious injury or death.
 You must be instructed in its use under the direct supervision of a qualified instructor.
 Please answer the following questions in the link below on your past and present medical history.
 These require a YES or NO, if you are not sure, answer YES.
 If any of these items apply to you, we must request that you consult with a doctor prior to your scuba diving experience.

-Let us know if you answer YES and we will supply you with a PADI Medical Statement and Guidelines for Recreational Scuba Diver’s Physical Examination to take to your doctor.
+Let us know if you answer YES and we will supply you with a PADI Medical Statement and Guidelines for Recreational Scuba Diver's Physical Examination to take to your doctor.
+You will not be able to participate in any pool sessions without confirming your fitness to dive.

 Do I need to be able to swim?